seanjun21/code-up/README.md

-# codeUp ### beta
+## codeUp beta
-codeUp is a platform that provides answers to your programming questions in real-time by your peers and experts in 1-on-1 chat rooms that are seamlessly integrated with a reactive, collaborative Firepad code editor.
+codeUp is a platform that provides answers to your programming and existential questions (e.g., how to fly) in a real-time, 1-on-1 environment by your peers and experts.
+It seamlessly integrates real-time, collaborative Firepad code editor and instant messaging with other users.
+Let's go learn how to fly!

-To initilize the app, create a user account and log in/authenticate with your GitHub credentials.
-Ask your question, add relevant tags by topic, then see your question appear in a real-time lobby queue.
-Another user then picks up your question and invites you into a 1-on-1 chat room to discuss and pair program solutions to your programming dilemma.
+To begin, register a user account or log in/authenticate with your GitHub credentials.
+Then ask your question, add relevant tags by topic, and see your question appear in a real-time lobby queue.
+Other users may then respond to your question and begin a 1-on-1 chat session to discuss and/or pair program solutions to your programming dilemma.
+Registration is not required, but you will be limited to only viewing posted questions as a guest user.

-The backend is built with Node.js and Socket.io and frontend built with React and Redux and Firepad.io.
-PostgreSQL database used for storing users, questions, topic tags, and chat messages so an expert can review chat log to continue helping a user with their question from where another expert left off.
+The backend is built on Node.js and serves the frontend "view" with event-based communication provided by Socket.io.
+The user interface is framed with React and Redux, dressed with collaborative-mojo freely provided by Firepad.io in its open source fashion.
+PostgreSQL database provide the bookkeeping on users, questions, topic tags, and chat messages so an expert can review chat logs to continue helping a user with their question from where another may have left off.

 ## Screenshots